Kami9922/form-submit-task/README.md

 - Signin is component with login form where user need to specify email and pass

-- Also impmlemented Input component with possibility to adjustment it's:
+- Also implemented Input component with possibility to adjustment it's:

   - style variant( default, filled, unstyled)
   - size(xs, sm, md, lg, xl)